guide

 ICT and unknown7% and 14%

 Unsurprisingly wet appliances use most of your power, but using eco mode will help here – and making sure you only use your appliances once they're full.
-Cold appliances are the next biggest drain on your power at 16% – because by nature they have to be kept on constantly.
-It’s worth noting that lighting bills (15% of your electricity bill) can be drastically reduced by using energy-saving LEDs.
-Consumer electronics use a considerable 14% – that's largely due to leaving everything on standby mode.
-Remember to turn it off fully, or those energy vampires will drain your power!
+Cold appliances are the next biggest drain on your power at 13% – because by nature they have to be kept on constantly.
+It’s worth noting that lighting bills (5% of your electricity bill) can be kept low by using energy-saving LEDs.
+TVs, laptops and consoles use a considerable 6% – that's largely due to leaving everything on standby mode.
+Remember to turn it off fully, or those energy vampires will drain your power.

 How much does it cost to run a TV?

-How much electricity a TV uses will obviously depend on how much you watch it!
+How much electricity a TV uses will obviously depend on how much you watch it.
 But it also depends on the size of screen you choose.
 The bigger the screen, the more energy it uses.
-The Energy Saving Trust estimates an A-rated 60 inch TV would cost £39 a year to run.
-Whereas the equivalent rated 32 inch TV would cost only £12.
-But an A++ rated 60 inch screen would cost £20 less a year, and an A++ rated 32 inch would cost £6 less7.
+The Energy Saving Trust estimates an F-rated 60 inch TV would cost £35 a year to run.
+Whereas the equivalent rated 32 inch TV would cost only £14.
+But an G-rated 60 inch screen would cost £65 a year, and an G-rated 32 inch would cost £257, so it could be worth investing in a better energy-efficiency rating.

 How much does it cost to run a fridge?